 Master's Programme in Geography

 Our master’s programme combines physical and human geography to explore geography’s role in modern society.
-Geography’s breadth goes beyond its stereotype of maps and state capitals to explore the interactions between landscape and humanity.
 Whether you’re interested in Geographical Information Systems, human rights, climate change, or city planning and resource distribution, you will develop the skills necessary to address future challenges with this modern science.

-Most of the planet’s population now live and work in urban areas, and business and production are increasingly concentrated in urban regions—we are moving towards an urban world.
+Most of the planet’s population now live and work in urban areas, and business and production are increasingly concentrated in urban regions.
 But how do such structural transformations articulate and influence people’s lives and environments, short- and long-range resource chains, and land and resource use?
 The task of achieving sustainable urban futures requires prioritizing holistic thinking.
 Geography—bridging the social and natural sciences—is particularly suited to such a challenge.